“The Leftovers” is over. “The Handmaid’s Tale” just ended. Life feels a little less alive today.

 If you find yourself being particularly harsh and uninterested in every new show you watch afterwards, maybe it’s best to give yourself a grace period between your beloved series’ end and any new series you may be interested in.
 Sitcoms and cartoons that you’ve already re-watched on numerous occasions are usually a good choice for this and can help cleanse your palette so you’re ready to accept a new series into your life.

 Or you can dig deeper into the rabbit hole and restart the entire series for round two (or three) if you’re having that hard of a time just letting go.
 It might make you feel better seeing the characters you’ve already started to miss back on your screen, and you may end up catching little details about a particular episode or season that you had completely missed before.
 Whatever you choose to do, never stop watching TV!
 [Editor’s Note: The previous statement should not be taken literally, nor are we qualified to give medical advice.
 Therefore, IndieWire is not liable for any Vitamin-D deficiencies.]

 Whether or not forcing yourself to watch new shows makes you a responsible TV fan, well, that’s up for debate.
-Don’t forget to subscribe to Very Good TV Podcast via Soundcloud or iTunes, and follow IndieWire on Twitter and Facebook for all your pertinent TV news.
+Listen to IndieWire TV Editor Liz Shannon Miller and TV Critic Ben Travers discuss the issue in this week’s Very Good TV Podcast (above).
+Don’t forget to subscribe via Soundcloud or iTunes, and follow IndieWire on Twitter and Facebook for all your pertinent TV news.
 Check out Liz and Ben’s Twitter feeds for more, more, more.
 Plus, don’t forget to listen to IndieWire’s other podcasts: Screen Talk with Eric Kohn and Anne Thompson, as well as Michael Schneider’s new podcast, Turn It On, which spotlights the most important TV of each week.